nicholaishaw/fraud-detection-project/README.md

 </br>The precision for fraudulent purchases and non-fraudulent purchases in the random forest (100% and 95% respectively) was significantly higher than the precision for fraudulent purchases and non-fraudulent purchases in the logistic regression model (100% and 67% respectively).
 The recall scores for the fraudulent and non-fraudulent purchases in the random forest model (100% and 59% respectively) was significantly higher than the recall scores for the fraudulent and non-fraudulent purchases in the logistic regression model (100% and 6% respectively).

 ## Tableau
-To provide further insight into the occurrence and prevalent categories of fraudulent cases, we utilized our clean dataset of 111,144 credit card transactions.
-We imported the data to Tableau and crafted a series of visuals and interactive dashboards to delve deeper into the complexities surrounding fraud detection.<br>
+To provide further insight issue of fraudulent transactions, we exported our clean dataset of 111,144 to Tableau.
+Using Tableau, we crafted a series of visuals and interactive dashboards to delve deeper into the complexities surrounding fraud detection.<br>
 </br>Access to Tableau Dashboard: [Tableau Dashboard Link](https://public.tableau.com/app/profile/nicholai.shaw/viz/FraudulentTransactions_17096911116960/Story)

 ## References